Sentencing & Punishment for Theft – California Penal Code 487-488 PC

 Grand theft is considered a “wobbler” in California, which means it can be charged as either felony theft or misdemeanor theft depending on the circumstances of your case and your previous criminal history.
-If you are convicted of misdemeanor grand theft, you face up to a year in county jail and a maximum fine of $1,000.
+If you are convicted of misdemeanor grand theft, you face up to 364 days in county jail and a maximum fine of $1,000.
 If you are convicted of felony grand theft, you face a sentence of 16 months, two or three years in county jail and maximum fine of $10,000.
 Grand theft of a firearm is always charged as a felony offense.

 Grand theft enhancements